 The Love Shack Camper in Williams, Arizona

-The Love Shack is located on a secluded property with one other glamping rental.
+The Love Shack is a stellar Grand Canyon glamping experience and is located on a secluded property with one other glamping rental.
 The views are spectacular, as are the sunsets.
-This is a great little spot to disconnect from the world for a bit, and is perfect for a romantic glamping getaway near the Grand Canyon.
+This is a great little spot to disconnect from the world for a bit and is perfect for a romantic glamping getaway near the Grand Canyon.